Månglare: History

 In the Middle Ages, the månglare were essentially the sales people who sold the goods of the merchants in the city markets.
 Since they were not member of the Guilds which normally had the trade monopoly in the cities, special regulations were introduced to avoid conflict between them and the Guilds.
 The Law of 1623 stated that the profession of månglare should be reserved for poor city people in need of supporting themselves.

-The regulation of 1749 stipulated that a månglare permit should foremost be granted to poor urban women who could not otherwise support themselwes.
+The regulation of 1749 stipulated that a månglare permit should foremost be granted to poor urban women who could not otherwise support themselves.
 While the profession was never reserved for women, and male månglare always existed, women where in clear majority among the månglare from 1749 onward.
 The city authorities normally granted a månglare permit to a married woman whose husband was unable to support the family, a divorced woman, an abandoned wife, or a widow.

-While it was not forbidden for an unmarried woman to apply for a månglare permit, the permit was essentially granted to women who could argue that they were in need of financial support and had no other way to do so, and since young unmarried women could always became domestic workers (the most common profession for any working woman), while married women were customarily never employed as maidservants, a young unmarried woman was less likely getting her application approved.
+While it was not forbidden for an unmarried woman to apply for a månglare permit, the permit was essentially granted to women who could argue that they were in need of financial support and had no other way to do so, and since young unmarried women could always become domestic workers (the most common profession for any working woman), while married women were customarily never employed as maidservants, a young unmarried woman was less likely getting her application approved.

 Definition

 A månglare was essentially engaged in small trade.
-There were three different categories of månglare: 1) "walking månglare", who walked the streets as street vendors selling their goods from baskets; 2) "sitting månglare", who sold their goods sitting behind a stand in the market place of the squares; 3) and finnally "sale from shop", which described those månglare allowed to sell their goods indoors from an actual shop.
+There were three different categories of månglare: 1) "walking månglare", who walked the streets as street vendors selling their goods from baskets; 2) "sitting månglare", who sold their goods sitting behind a stand in the market place of the squares; 3) and finally "sale from shop", which described those månglare allowed to sell their goods indoors from an actual shop.

 Månglare were primarily given permission to sell goods which were not included in the goods reserved by the Guilds.
-Typical goods sold by the månglare were fruit, birds, sea food, sausage, eggs, berries, nuts, chicken, coockies and pastries, non-valuable ornaments and decorations, knitted works, buttons, ribbons, cheap jewelry, sewing tools, collars, smaller clothing articles and second hand clothing and other used goods.
+Typical goods sold by the månglare were fruit, birds, sea food, sausage, eggs, berries, nuts, chicken, cookies, cakes, sweets and pastries, non-valuable ornaments and decorations, knitted works, buttons, ribbons, cheap jewelry, sewing tools, collars, smaller clothing articles and second hand clothing and other used goods.

-The månglare were given dispensation from the Guilds, and in exchange there were regulations preventing the månglare from growing to big.
-A månglare were not allowed to delegate their business and employ adult men or young women as assistants, which acted as a regulation preventing their business to expand beyond what was needed to support the individual månglare.
-Despite these regulations, there are examples of månglare who achieved remarkable success and became rich on their business, such as Maria Boberg.
+The månglare were given dispensation from the Guilds, and in exchange there were regulations preventing the månglare from growing too big.
+Månglare were not allowed to delegate their business and employ adult men or young women as assistants, which acted as a regulation preventing their business from expanding beyond what was needed to support the individual månglare.
+Despite these regulations, there are examples of månglare who achieved remarkable success and became rich through their business, such as Maria Boberg.